 7 Silent Signs of a Heart Attack

 Thousands of Canadians suffer a heart attack every year.
 Traditional symptoms—chest pain or pressure, cold sweat, extreme weakness—are well known.
-But there are more subtle signs you’re having or are about to have a heart attack that can be easy to miss.
+But there are more subtle signs that can be easy to miss.
 If you experience any of the following symptoms, see a doctor.

 Dr. Stacey E. Rosen, MD, a Go Red For Women cardiologist, says this is one of the most common symptoms she sees (especially in women heart attack patients).
 “In my 25 years of practice, people on the verge of a heart attack report feeling tired and not able to do their usual activities,” she says.
 During a heart attack, blood flow to the heart is reduced, putting extra stress on the muscle, which could make you feel exhausted, according to WebMD.